Week 5 post - galoshes and shoelaces

 Disconnect peripheral hardware to troubleshoot

-Flickering screen issues could be a driver issue, uninstall newest graphics card drivers
+Flickering screen issues could be a driver issue, uninstall newest

 Having enough space to install new software